 My way of indulging these nature’s rich goodies is by simply peeling the outer skin using a peeler and then cutting down into cubes.

 NOTE: When you buy mangoes, soak them in water for 2-3 hours and wipe them dry before peeling or refrigerating.
-By soaking the mangoes in water, the greasy outer layer gets cleaned.
+To clean the greasy outer layer, soak the mangoes in water for at least 4-5 hours or overnight.

 Curd rice is one of the most carried travel food in south India.